chanzuckerberg/cellxgene-census/docs/articles/2023/census_article_guidelines.md

 ## Census R package is made possible by `tiledbsoma`

-The `cellxgene.census` package relies for on [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA) R's package `tiledbsoma` for all of its data access capabilities as shown in the next section.
+The `cellxgene.census` package relies on [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA) R's package `tiledbsoma` for all of its data access capabilities as shown in the next section.

 CZI and TileDB have worked closely on the development of `tiledbsoma` and recently promoted it from beta stage to its first stable version.  << INSERT link their release notes >>